jdion62/uarray2/README.md

 # uarray2
-An implementation of an array using Hanson's Interface
+An implementation of an array using Hanson's Interface and some use cases for it

 Made in collaboration with Jason Gwozdz